 5. DIY Raccoon Removals Are Unsafe and Inhumane

-Trying to get rid of one or more raccoons without the help of a professional is never a good idea.
-The situation can go from bad to worse very quickly, especially for homeowners who don’t know how to trap animals safely and humanely.
+Trying to get rid of one or more raccoons without the help of a professional is never a good idea, it is more advisable to hire the service of Pest Control Experts in order to prevent the situation from going from bad to worse, especially for homeowners who don’t know how to trap animals safely and humanely.

 It’s common for homeowners to assume that patching the holes in their roofs or attic walls will be enough to solve the problem.
 Taking this approach is very likely to lock one or more raccoons in the attic, though, which can create all kinds of practical and ethical problems.
 Even worse, if a homeowner patches the entry hole while the mother is out foraging but her kits are still in the nest, the mother raccoon will almost certainly destroy the roof trying to get to them.